Johnson stresses ‘sheer might’ of UK union on Scotland trip

 Johnson’s visit does not include a meeting with Scottish leader Nicola Sturgeon, who countered his upbeat tone with a frosty tweet saying the prime minister’s visit “highlights” the arguments for Scotland breaking away from the U.K.

-The prime minister’s office emphasized ahead of his visit that being part of the U.K. and its economic recovery policies meant Scotland saw 900,000 jobs protected during the pandemic, with the U.K. Treasury granting loans to thousands of Scottish businesses.
+Johnson’s office emphasized ahead of his visit that being part of the U.K. and its economic recovery policies meant Scotland saw 900,000 jobs protected during the pandemic, with the U.K. Treasury granting loans to thousands of Scottish businesses.

-But Sturgeon rebuffed that argument, telling reporters Wednesday that “none of us should be crowing about this pandemic in a political sense.”
+But Sturgeon rebuffed that argument, telling reporters Thursday that “none of us should be crowing about this pandemic in a political sense.”
+She added that while she welcomed financial support from London, it is “not some kind of favor” to Scots.

+“Let’s be clear, this is borrowed money and the reason it is coming to the Scottish government from the U.K. government is the U.K. government holds the borrowing powers that Scotland doesn’t hold,” she said.

 She also wrote on Twitter: “One of the key arguments for independence is the ability of Scotland to take our own decisions, rather than having our future decided by politicians we didn’t vote for, taking us down a path we haven’t chosen.
 His presence highlights that.”